-Social media platforms should come across as friendly, helpful and relatable to the end user.
+Social media platforms should come across as friendly, helpful, and relatable to the end user.
 Though integral to capturing prospective leads, social media platforms are equally effective when used to retain existing customers.
 A mix of both original and promotional content keeps customers invested in the brand.
 Brand-based storytelling anchors customers to a business’s products and services, while an exceptional customer experience fosters a lifelong relationship.
 Live chat is a tool for exceptional customer experience, Check out our Live chat Pricing.

 Set up a dedicated YouTube channel where your company’s research and marketing team members can publish videos.
 From whiteboard animations to in-depth, on-camera instructional sessions, video-based content is primed for customer engagement.
 An easy rule of thumb is to produce and publish a video every time there is a brand-new product or service on offer.
 The aim should be to share valuable content that builds trust in your brand’s sector knowledge while retaining the customer’s interest.